Add a column from examples

 The next goal is to create a Full Name column by using the values from the First Name and Last Name columns.

-Column from examples, from all columns option.
+Screenshot of the Power Query editor, with the Column from examples, from all columns option emphasized.

-Now you'll enter your first Full Name example as Enders, Maria.
+Next, enter your first Full Name example as Enders, Maria.

-New Full Name column added to the table.
+Screenshot of the Power Query editor with the new Full Name column added to the table.

 Your last step is to remove the First Name, Last Name, and Monthly Income columns.
 Your final table now contains the Range and Full Name columns with all the data you produced in the previous steps.

-Final table with first name, last name, and monthly income columns removed, and income range and full name columns added.
+Screenshot of the final table with first name, last name, and monthly income columns removed, and income range and full name columns added.

 Tips and considerations

-Column from example suggestions.
+Screenshot showing the column from example suggestions.

 It's important to note that the Column from examples experience works only on the top 100 rows of your data preview.
 You can apply steps before the Column from examples step to create your own data sample.
-After the Column from examples column has been created, you can delete those prior steps; the newly created column won't be affected.
+After the Column from examples column is created, you can delete those prior steps; the newly created column won't be affected.

 List of supported transformations